fatihak/RFID-Record-Player/README.md

 | Pin 2 (5V)       | VCC         |
 | Pin 6 (GND)      | GND         |

-Note: It's usually recommended to power the stepper motor directly from the Pi’s 5 V pin — use an external battery source or a dedicated motor power supply.
+Note: It's usually not recommended to power the stepper motor directly from the Pi’s 5 V pin — use an external battery source or a good power supply with atleast 2A.

 ### RC522 RFID Reader (SPI)